-5. How is FAPE defined in reference to ESY services?
+4. How is FAPE defined in reference to ESY services?

-When considering an individual child's need for ESY services, the IEP team must remember that the question is not whether FAPE is being provided in the extended school year program, but rather whether ESY services are necessary in order for the child to receive FAPE.
+When considering an individual child's need for ESY services, the IEP team must remember that the question is not whether FAPE is being provided in the ESY program, but whether ESY services are necessary in order for the child to receive FAPE.

 There is no special definition of FAPE in reference to ESY.
-However, FAPE is defined in federal regulations at 34 CFR §300.13 Free appropriate public education as: "...special education and related services that:
+However, FAPE is defined in federal regulations at 34 CFR §300.17 Free appropriate public education as: "...special education and related services that:

-- (a) Are provided at public expense, under public supervision and direction, and without charge; - (b) Meet the standards of the SEA, including the requirements of this part; - (c) Include an appropriate preschool, elementary, or secondary school education in the State; and - (d) Are provided in conformity with an individualized education program (IEP) that meets the requirements of \$\$300.340-300.350."
+- (a) Are provided at public expense, under public supervision and direction, and without charge; - (b) Meet the standards of the State Education Agency, including the requirements of this part; - (c) Include an appropriate preschool, elementary school, or secondary school education in the State that is involved; and - (d) Are provided in conformity with an individualized education program (IEP) that meets the requirements of §§300.320-300.324."

-The implementing regulations at 34 CFR §300.121(a) Free appropriate public education require that each state have in effect "...a policy that ensures that all children with disabilities aged 3 through 21 residing in the State have the right to FAPE."
+The implementing regulations at 34 CFR §300.101(a) Free appropriate public education require that "a free appropriate public education must be available to all children residing in the State, between the ages of 3 and 21, inclusive."
 FAPE requires the provision of special education and related services to the extent necessary to enable the child to appropriately progress in the general curriculum and appropriately advance toward achieving the goals set out in the child's IEP.
-An important addition to the reauthorization of IDEA in 1997 included the provision that FAPE "...be made available to any individual child with a disability who needs special education and related services, even though the child is advancing from grade to grade" (34 CFR §300.121(e)).
+FAPE must be made available to any individual child with a disability who needs special education and related services, even though the child has not failed or been retained in a course or grade and is advancing from grade to grade.
 The fact that a student has made progress toward annual goals or has met annual goals during the school year also does not exclude a student from receiving ESY services.

-6. What criteria should be used in determining ESY services?
+5. What criteria should be used in determining ESY services?